 What would my time commitment be?

 IHW Coaching is approximately a 6-month program.
-Participants spend approximately 6-8 hours of home-based study per week.
-Each week may include any of the following: online coursework, self-care activities, video-conferencing with mentor and peers, online faculty-moderated dialogues.
-Students are also required to attend two training sessions in Tucson (training one is 4 days, training two is 3 days).
+Participants spend approximately 8-10 hours of home-based study per week.
+Each week may include any of the following: online coursework, self-care activities, video-conferencing with mentor and peers, online faculty-moderated dialogues, participation in live trainings and practice in small mentored groups via Zoom.
 Please review the IHW Coaching Overview PDF for a detailed outline of units and diversity of educational delivery.
 Participants must maintain current academic progress throughout the 6 months of the program.

 Up to an additional 6 months is granted after program completion for the student to complete and document the required practices hours for certification.

 What will I receive upon graduation from this program?

 After successful completion of all program and certification requirements, you will receive a certificate verifying certification as either an Integrative Health Coach or Wellness Coach from the University of Arizona Center of Integrative Medicine, as well as being listed on our IHW Coach Graduates list on our website.

 Can I receive continuing education credit for completing the Program?

 Continuing education credit is not currently available.
 We will continue to investigate this need.

 What role does Dr. Weil play in the program?